c-conone/c-conone.github.io/README.md

 ---

-# Advanced Visual Analytics Assignments
+# Advanced Visual Analytics Assignments & Project

 The Advanced Visual Analytics assignments focus on developing a predictive cost estimation model for WD-40’s transportation operations.
 Using historical shipment and invoice data, the work supports strategic decision-making across finance, procurement, and supply chain leadership by combining feature engineering, exploratory analysis, and advanced visualization.